Expungement Attorneys Abington PA

 - The offender has been dead for three years.

 - The offender was convicted of a summary offense (relatively minor nonviolent crime) and has had no arrests or prosecutions for five years after the conviction.

 Pennsylvania court rule also provides for automatic expungement of records when a defendant successfully completes an accelerated rehabilitative disposition or ARD program, unless the prosecutor objects and presents strong evidence supporting the objection and the judge agrees after a hearing.
 (ARD is a rehabilitative intervention program for some first offenders of nonviolent crimes that does not result in a criminal conviction.)

 There are specific prohibitions against allowing expungement of certain violent sex crimes against victims under 18.

 Detailed provisions for juvenile record expungements are also provided in Pennsylvania statute.

 Pennsylvania expungement laws are complex and require specific procedures and filings so consultation with an experienced criminal defense attorney about the possibility of expungement in a particular case is a smart idea.
 Legal counsel can also prepare legal documents, make filings, advocate for the expungement and follow up on any expungement order.

-The criminal defense attorneys at Rubin, Glickman, Steinberg and Gifford, with offices in Colmar and Newtown, Pennsylvania, represent offenders and arrestees in expungement matters and defend against criminal charges in a wide variety of crimes.
+The criminal defense attorneys at Rubin, Glickman, Steinberg & Gifford P.C., with offices in Colmar and Newtown, Pennsylvania, represent offenders and arrestees in expungement matters and defend against criminal charges in a wide variety of crimes.

 Contact a Skilled Expungement Lawyers in Abington, Pennsylvania at Rubin, Glickman, Steinberg & Gifford, Today